oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-setup/ai-vision-setup.md

     Make note of compartment OCID

     ![Define a new Compartment](images/details.png)

 ## Task 4: Setup policies for Compartment management

-Finally, you need to create a **policy** which grants manage privileges in a new compartment to the new OCI group.
+You need to create a **policy** which grants manage privileges in a new compartment to the new OCI group.

 1. Navigate to **Policies** page